pengkev/higgs-hackathon/backend/CALL_ACTIONS.md

 The BosonAI model analyzes the conversation and determines if the caller is:

-- **Legitimate**: Someone who needs to speak with Kevin
+- **Legitimate**: Someone who needs to speak with BosonAI
 - **Spam/Scam**: Robocaller, telemarketer, or suspicious caller

 ### Actions

 #### 1. Forward Call

-When the bot determines the caller is legitimate and wants to speak with Kevin:
+When the bot determines the caller is legitimate and wants to speak with BosonAI:

 ```
-Bot: "Let me connect you to Kevin now."
+Bot: "Let me connect you to BosonAI now."
-[Call forwards to Kevin's personal phone]
+[Call forwards to BosonAI's personal phone]
 ```

 The bot responds with `FORWARD_CALL` command, which:

 1. Sends a polite message to the caller
-2. Uses Twilio API to update the call and dial Kevin's number
+2. Uses Twilio API to update the call and dial BosonAI's number
-3. Connects the caller directly to Kevin
+3. Connects the caller directly to BosonAI

 #### 2. End Call